shivan-s/shivan.xyz/content/posts/cool-colleagues/index.md

 Naturally, you make big goals, never achieve them, and you find yourself acceptng that you will always be disappointed.

 However, I forget what I _did_ achieve or how I've evolved in my career.
-And that's what I want to share with you in this post.o
+And that's what I want to share with you in this post.

 ## But, First

-Let's start with a highlight for the year - an example of how cool my colleague is.
+Let's just start with some gratitude I have for a colleague.

-First, let me set the scene.
-Imagine that sinking feeling you feel in you stomach.
+To get a better understanding of why I am so grateful, let me set the scene.

+Imagine that sinking feeling you get in your stomach.
 A bug you wrote into production.

 Before you can process the guilt, you are frantically coming up with a fix.

-Heart beating for hours, you finally come up with a fix.
+Heart beating for an extended period of time, you finally come up with a fix.
 You acknowledge the team of the problem and as you are about to sign off, your colleague says this:

 > God gives his toughest battles to his strongest soldiers

-What a champ!
-And all those uncomfortable emotions that you had, all that self-doubt, subside in that moment.
+Such kind and uplifting words.
+And for that small, cherrishable moment, those uncomfortable emotions that you subside.

-So thank you to that colleague (who likely isn't reading this for uplifting my sprits).
+So, thank you to that colleague.

 On that note, I think a good resource for homework is: